MAFA Constitution – 2019

 - Starting with the 2016 MAFA season, all teams must meet the following minimum requirements at the start of the regular season; 350 passing attempts, 275 rushing attempts, and 250 receptions.
 Innocuous players may be used to meet these requirements.

-- Players may play out of position within the following guidelines: C, G, T may play any offensive line position; DE, DT may play any defensive line position; ILB, OLB may play any linebacker position; CB, S may play any defensive back position.
+- Players may play out of position within the following guidelines: C, G, T may play any offensive line position or TE; DE, DT may play any defensive line position; ILB, OLB may play any linebacker position; CB, S may play any defensive back position.
 Players who play out of position are reduced in effectiveness by the game.

 - Trades made during the off-season (before the start of the season or after it’s completion) must be approved by the trade committee.
 Draft choices can be traded but not more than one year in advance.